BurnyCoder/nested-skill-tree/README.md

 ## Default Skill Tree

+The application now loads a comprehensive mathematics skill tree from `math.txt` by default, which includes:

+- Arithmetic & Pre-Algebra
+- Algebra (Elementary, Intermediate, Precalculus)
+- Geometry
+- And many sub-skills within each category

-The application comes with a default skill tree structure:
+If `math.txt` is not found, the application will fall back to a simple default skill tree structure:

 ```
 Arithmetic & Pre-Algebra